comp1100/comp1100.github.io/_sources/intro.md

 The "assessment" in this course is done throughout the semester.
 However, to be consistent with UQ policy, we will have four main assessment items and deliverables on your project throughout the semester:

 1. **Weekly:** Attend and *participate in* the weekly studios.
-2. **16:00, Thursday 03/04/2025 -- Testing the problem:** Submit a business model canvas, a set of verified/refuted hypotheses, and transcripts and audio recordings of interviews done so far that demonstrates that the team has a clear and accurate understanding of their customer problems.
+2. **16:00, Thursday 04/09/2025 -- Testing the problem:** Submit a business model canvas, a set of verified/refuted hypotheses, and transcripts and audio recordings of interviews done so far that demonstrates that the team has a clear and accurate understanding of their customer problems.
-3. **16:00, Thursday 01/05/2025 -- Testing the solution:** Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and documentation (pictures, digital files) of any paper prototype used so far that demonstrates whether the solution solves the customer problem (product-market fit).
+3. **16:00, Thursday 25/09/2025 -- Testing the solution:** Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and documentation (pictures, digital files) of any paper prototype used so far that demonstrates whether the solution solves the customer problem (product-market fit).
-4. **16:00, Thursday 12/06/2025 -- Minimum viable product:**  Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and a minimal viable product (working software) that demonstrates whether the product solves the customer problem.
+4. **16:00, Monday 13/11/2025 -- Minimum viable product:**  Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and a minimal viable product (working software) that demonstrates whether the product solves the customer problem.

 Deliverables 2-4 will be submitted via Github and Blackbaord.
 Details on submissions will be discussed in the seminars and studios.